 - Do not pitch 100 journalists at once.
 We can see through you in 0.25 seconds when you send your email to 100 of us at once, or do a copy and paste with minor customization.
 We don’t want to write a story someone else might write at the same time.
 One pitch at a time is the way to go.

 - Do not make it about you.
 When you want someone to do a favor for you, show that person how doing that favor benefits them.
 Give value before expecting it.

 - Do not make it about you.
 I mean this literally.
 Do not pitch a story about yourself.
 Don’t pitch a story about your business.
 Some publications no longer even allow profile pieces.

 - Do not tell me you’re special.
 You’ve got a great company that does great things for people?
 Let me guess, your company is innovative, revolutionary, and disruptive, right?
 Yeah, that’s what the other 50 people who pitched me this week said about their companies.

-- Make it long or detailed.
+- Do not make it long or detailed.
 The longer your email, the more likely it will be ignored (TLDR) or marked for follow up, and how often do you get back to those emails you mark for follow up?

-- Send pitches like this: “hi, can you help me publish on forbes unde ryour name please?”
+- Do not send pitches like this: “hi, can you help me publish on forbes unde ryour name please?”
 Yes, that’s a real pitch, and I’ve received 100 others like it.